Category: Suilan Books

 Dr. Daven Noland has lived a life saving souls in the harshest of places.
 On a quest to prosecute a vicious man who endangers the lives of an entire village, Daven gains the attention of a murderous organization.
 They send an Assassin after him, and he must now convince this assassin to help him fulfill his quest.
 Can he manage?
 Will they get to the end of this journey intact, or will he lose his life trying?

-I finally got this compiled and ready for download on Smashwords.
-As soon as the process is ready there it will also be available at Barnes & Nobles.
+I finally got this compiled and ready for download .
 If you haven’t read it yet, enjoy it!
 Share it!
 Please support it! ^_^

 Here is the link for Download: The Assassin